Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 Historical Impacts

-Asteroid impacts that are large enough to notice are rare.
-Until the 18th century European academics simply did not believe that stones could fall from the sky and skepticism persisted even into the 19th century.
-We now understand that impacts occur all the time.
-Most impactors are very small, gravel or baseball sized rocks that burn up as meteors, leaving only their burnt dust to float down to the surface and increase the mass of the Earth by tens of thousands of tons every year.
-Since most of the Earth's surface is ocean or far enough from human habitation most impacts are not observed.
-Weather and vegetation rapidly erase the evidence of smaller impact craters and degrade or bury the meteorites so Greenland, Antarctica, Australia and other deserts are exceptionally good places to find them.
+Asteroid impacts dramatic enough to notice are rare.
+Until the 18th century, European academics simply did not believe that stones could fall from the sky and skepticism persisted even into the 19th century.
+We now understand that impacts occur constantly.
+Most are very small: gravel- or baseball-sized rocks that burn up entering the atmosphere, leaving only their burnt dust to float down and increase the mass of the Earth by tens of thousands of tons every year.
+Since most of the Earth's surface is ocean or far from human habitation, most impacts are not observed.
+Weather and vegetation rapidly erase evidence of small impact craters and degrade or bury the meteorites.
+Scientists head to Greenland, Antarctica, Australia, and other deserts, which are exceptionally good places to find them.

-Nevertheless, there are many recognized impacts and we list some of them below ranging from events in just the past few years, to large explosions that occurred in the past century, to huge explosions while humans were present on Earth, to global catastrophes eons ago.
+There are, however, recognized impacts and we list some of them below ranging from events within the past few years, to large explosions that occurred in the past century, to huge explosions while humans were present on Earth, to global catastrophes eons ago.

 Indonesia